 The Medicines and Healthcare products Regulatory Agency (MHRA) of the Department of Health and the Veterinary Medicines Directorate (VMD) of the Department of the Environment, Food and Rural Affairs (DEFRA), require the Royal Society of Biology, the Royal Pharmaceutical Society and the Royal Society of Chemistry to assess the eligibility of their members for Qualified Person status.

 The Joint Professional Bodies will be publishing a quarterly newsletter throughout 2022.
 The aim of this newsletter is to provide regular updates to our members and the public on changes affecting QPs or the QP application process which have been brought about by Brexit and Covid-19.
 To view the newsletter please click here.

 Further information and eligibility is available in the application process section.

-The Society have reinstated the opt in QP register form for the website.
+The Society have reinstated the opt in QP register form for the website displaying QPs regionally.
 The level of information to be displayed is entirely up to you.
-Please email the complete form to Joanne Needham professional registers officer.
+Please email the complete form to the QP officer.

 Email us for further information.